pootsbook/crossingtherubicon/_posts/2015-11-11-minimum-viable-elm-view.md

         ]
       ]

-We’ve pulled in the `Html.Attributes` module to give us access to the `class` and `href` functions.
+We’ve opened up the `Html` import to include all functions with `..` and pulled in the `Html.Attributes` module to give us access to the `class` and `href` functions.
 If you have used the Haml or Jade templating engines before, you’ll spot the resemblance in syntax and structure.

 ### Composition